dsdiser/Coin-Flip-Discord-Activity/README.md

 ## Goals

 - Multiplayer lobby for joining a coin flip session
-- Real-time flips resolved in the activity
+- Real-time flips resolved in the activity or on the webpage
-- Maybe threejs based implementation for flipping, we'll see.

 ## Dependencies

 Client (UI):

 - React - Typescript
 - @discord/embedded-app-sdk
 - Vite (dev)
-- ojs (for background animation)
+- ojs (for background animation shader)
 - Framer Motion (for coin animation)
 - random.js (prng)

 Server:

 - Express
 - dotenv (for simple env config)
 - node-fetch